Kwiebs/Forpetswithlove/exampleSite/content/english/blog/new_posts_2026_04_13/why-does-my-cat-scratch-the-carpet-instead-of-post.md

 A certified animal behaviorist can also provide personalized guidance for persistent scratching problems.
 They can assess your specific situation and develop a customized training plan.

 ## Building a better understanding
-The key to solving carpet scratching isn't to stop your cat from scratching—it's to provide better alternatives that meet their needs.
+The key to solving carpet scratching isn't to stop your cat from scratchingit's to provide better alternatives that meet their needs.
 Your cat isn't trying to be destructive.
 They're following natural instincts that serve important purposes in their life.
 By understanding why they choose carpet and what they're getting from it, you can provide surfaces that offer the same benefits in appropriate ways.
 With patience, consistency, and the right approach, you can redirect this behavior and protect your carpet while keeping your cat happy and healthy.
 Remember that this is a process, not an overnight fix.
 Be patient with your cat and yourself as you work together to find solutions that work for your household.
 With time and effort, you can have both beautiful carpets and a satisfied, well-scratched cat.